liodegar/etl-rest-api/README.md

 ##Restrictions
 As this service is an ETL POC, there is still room for improvement, like:

-- Caching, at the client level (ETags) for GET retrieval operations, and the other at the application level (Redis to cache the service results).
+- Caching, at the client level (ETags) for GET retrieval operations, and at the application level (Redis to cache the service results).

 - Comprehensive testings for all the layers.